 At the time of an urgent unanticipated event, the Chief Executive Officer will assess the situation to determine the significance of an emergency.
-Without delay, the CEO will take into account the safety of the school's faculty, students, guests and community neighbors.
+Without delay the CEO will determine the content of the notification and initiate the notification system taking into account the safety of Montana Academy's employees, students, guests and community neighbors.